Medicare Enrolled

 What this data tells you about Dr. Martinez-Salas

-Dr. Jose Martinez-Salas is a critical care medicine in Winter Haven, FL, with 20 years in practice.
+Dr. Jose Martinez-Salas is a critical care medicine specialist in Winter Haven, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Martinez-Salas performed 8,555 Medicare services across 4,783 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Martinez-Salas received a total of $594 from 10 pharmaceutical and/or device companies across 16 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in critical care medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.